adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="3032" data-name="Issuer Header">

-The following section provides information about the issuer of the certificate through a pair of key-value attributes.
+The following sections provides information about the issuer of the certificate through a pair of key-value attributes.

 * `30`: datatype (sequence)
 * `32`: data length (50 bytes)